JensErat/task-relative-recur/README.md

     task config uda.relativeRecurDue.type duration
     task config uda.relativeRecurDue.label 'Rel.
 Rec.
 Due'
+    task config uda.relativeRecurScheduled.type duration
+    task config uda.relativeRecurScheduled.label 'Rel.
+Rec.
+Scheduled'
     task config uda.relativeRecurWait.type duration
     task config uda.relativeRecurWait.label 'Rel.
 Rec.
 Wait'

 ## Usage

-Create a task and set the `relativeRecurDue` and/or `relativeRecurWait` attributes.
+Create a task and set the `relativeRecurDue`, `relativeRecurScheduled`, and/or `relativeRecurWait` attributes.
 Some examples:

 - You shouldn't mow your lawn more than once a week, but want to keep it short, so shouldn't wait for more than two weeks: